andysfran/reactnd-project-myreads-starter/README.md

 ## Run the project

-To get started developing right away:
+To get started you have to follow 2 steps:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`